n4ze3m/dialoqbase/README.md

 need more ? create an issue...

-This project is tested with [BrowserStack](https://www.browserstack.com/)
+This project is tested with BrowserStack.

 ## Contributors ✨